xiaomin-lin/loan_default_prediction/src/eda/loan_default_eda.md

 - **Negative Correlations**: Financial capacity indicators (`mths_since_recent_inq`, `total_bc_limit`, `tot_hi_cred_lim`, `annual_inc`) show weak negative correlations (-0.05-0), suggesting higher financial capacity is associated with lower default risk

 Overall, these correlation results do not suggest any strong relationships between the features and the target variable.

+## Conclusions

+In this exploratory data analysis (EDA), we systematically examined the loan default dataset to uncover key insights and relationships among variables.
+We performed data quality checks, outlier analysis, and assessed feature importance using Information Value (IV) and Weight of Evidence (WOE) methodologies.
+Additionally, we analyzed inter-predictor correlations and their relationships with the target variable, `bad_flag`.

+### Major Findings:

+1. **Data Quality**: This dataset is of good amount and good quality in general.
+Although missingness, outliers, redundancy, and label imbalance are present, they are not severe enough to affect the predictive model's performance given proper data preprocessing and feature engineering.
+2. **Feature Importance**: The loan amount and interest rate emerged as the strongest predictors of default risk, while internal scores and credit utilization metrics also demonstrated significant correlations.
+3. **Correlation Insights**: Strong positive correlations were identified among credit capacity metrics, indicating consistent utilization patterns, while risk indicators highlighted the importance of pricing and recent credit behavior.

+### Next Steps:

+The insights gained from this EDA will inform our feature engineering process, allowing us to prioritize the most impactful variables for predictive modeling.
+Understanding the relationships between features and the target variable will guide the selection of appropriate modeling techniques and enhance the robustness of our predictive models.
+By leveraging these findings, we aim to build a more accurate and interpretable model for predicting loan defaults.

 ## Appendix